Eutechnyx: Merit Studios Europe (1994–1996)

 The company was acquired by American company Merit Studios, Inc. in 1994 and became known as Merit Studios Europe.
-As well as developing their own games, the company was also responsible for the marketing and distribution of Merit's US games in Europe.
+As well as developing its own games, the company was also responsible for the marketing and distribution of Merit's US games in Europe.

 Eutechnyx (1996–2025)

 The company became Eutechnyx in 1996.
 After gaining registered developer and publisher status for the Sony PlayStation, the directors bought back the company from Merit with help from French publishers Infogrames.
 This started a 3-year agreement with Eutechnyx developing exclusively for Infogrames on the PlayStation and PC platforms.
-The end of this agreement meant that as of 2000, the company became a fully independent developer and currently releases games across many formats for publishing companies such as Electronic Arts and Namco.
+The end of this agreement meant that as of 2000, the company became a fully independent developer and began to release games across many formats for publishing companies such as Electronic Arts and Namco.
 Since 1996, the company has specialised in driving and racing games of many types, including licensed titles such as James Bond 007, Max Power, Cartoon Network and The Fast and the Furious.

 As of 2009, Eutechnyx had studios in Gateshead, England; Hong Kong; Chengdu; and the United States.
 It employed almost 200 people.

 After the failure of Ride to Hell: Retribution, the London studio was closed in June 2013.
 In June 2013, several employees were loaned to Ubisoft Reflections and in February 2014, a restructuring was announced, with the loss of 12 jobs, taking the headcount to 130.

 In 2012, sister company ZeroLight was formed at the Gateshead offices, to apply the realtime rendering technology developed for racing games to showroom and online configurators for car manufacturers.

 In October 2013, Darren Jobling replaced his brother Brian as CEO, to take on a more active role in development, with Brian becoming Executive Chairman.

 In July 2014, again after the failure of Warhammer 40k: Storm of Vengeance, following another re-structuring an additional 19 members of staff were lost.

-In January 2015, their NASCAR license were given to Dusenberry Martin Racing, while Eutechnyx continued to develop their final NASCAR title, NASCAR '15, for DMR; subsequent NASCAR titles by them (since renamed 704Games and purchased by Motorsport Network) were developed by Monster Games (until the 2019 title NASCAR Heat 4) instead.
+In January 2015, its NASCAR license were given to Dusenberry Martin Racing, while Eutechnyx continued to develop its final NASCAR title, NASCAR '15, for DMR; subsequent NASCAR titles by it (since renamed 704Games and purchased by Motorsport Network) were developed by Monster Games (until the 2019 title NASCAR Heat 4) instead.
 In July 2015, following commercially disappointing results from ambitious multiplayer online racing game ACR, a further 8 redundancies were made, with some of the 22 people announced as being added to sister firm ZeroLight, being relocated from Eutechnyx.

 In September 2016, Zerolight moved across the river from Eutechnyx' Gateshead office to LiveWorks, on the Quayside at Newcastle upon Tyne.